 Financial liabilities are classified as financial liabilities at fair value through profit or loss; derivatives designated as hedging instruments in an effective hedge; or as financial liabilities measured at amortised cost, as appropriate.
-The Company's financial liabilities include trade and other payables, accruals and most items of financial debt.
+The Company's financial liabilities include trade and other payables, accruals and interest bearing loans and borrowings.
 The Company determines the classification of its financial liabilities at initial recognition.
-The measurement of financial liabilities depends on their classification, as follows: